procky/StockChecker/README.md

 ## Support

-Please open an issue or sumbit a ticket at <a href="http://support.dyversedigital.com/stockchecker">support.dyversedigital.com/stockchecker/</a>
+Please open an issue or submit a ticket at <a href="http://support.dyversedigital.com/stockchecker">support.dyversedigital.com/stockchecker/</a>

 ## Credits